Acting out: Social learning theory

-Coercive Family Process
+Coercive family process

-Expanding on Bandura's social learning theory, is the theory of the Coercive family process introduced by Gerald Patterson.
-Coercive cycles are interactions between parents and children which escalate in intensity and reinforce negative behavior.
+Expanding on social learning theory, the coercive family process theorizes coercive cycles as interactions between parents and children that escalate in intensity and reinforce negative behavior.
 The child threatens to attack (whether verbally or physically); if the parent concedes, the child immediately terminates their attack.

-Consider consider a mother is shouting at her son to clean his room.
-He resists, shouting and screaming, and due to his behavior the mother,complies, cleaning his room for him.
+Consider: a mother is shouting at her son to clean his room.
+He resists, shouting and screaming, and due to his behavior the mother complies, cleaning his room for him.
 The child thus learns that throwing a tantrum will remove the unpleasant consequence of having to clean his room, and conversely the mother learns that giving up will remove the unpleasant consequence of her son's tantrum.
 Both the mother and son are unintentionally rewarded for their behaviors via negative reinforcement.

-In analysis
+Analysis

 Freud considered that patients in analysis tended to act out their conflicts in preference to remembering them –repetition compulsion.
 The analytic task was then to help "the patient who does not remember anything of what he has forgotten and repressed, but acts it out," in other words to replace the present activity with the past memory.

 Otto Fenichel added that acting out in an analytic setting potentially offered valuable insights to the therapist; but was nonetheless a psychological resistance inasmuch as it deals only with the present at the expense of concealing the underlying influence of the past.
 Lacan also spoke of "the corrective value of acting out", though others qualified this with the proviso that such acting out must be limited in the extent of its destructive/self-destructiveness.

 Annie Reich pointed out that the analyst may use the patient by acting out in an indirect countertransference, for example to win the approval of a supervisor.